osism/testbed/README.md

 * **WARNING** The secrets are unencrypted in the individual files. **Therefore do not use the testbed publicly.**
 * The configuration is intentionally kept quite static.
+Please no PRs to make the configuration more flexible/dynamic.
 * The OSISM documentation uses hostnames, examples, addresses etc. from this testbed.
 * Even if all components (storage, network, compute, control) are operated on the same nodes, there are separate networks.
 This is because in larger productive HCI environments, dedicated